Balanced systems for $\mathrm{Hom}$: Abstract

 \section{Abstract}

-From the notion of (co)generator in relative homological algebra, we present the concept of finite balanced system $[(\mcX,\omega);(\nu,\mcY)]$ as a tool to induce balanced pairs $(\mathcal{X,Y})$ for the Hom functor with domain determined by the finiteness of homological dimensions relative to $\mcX$ and $\mcY$.
+From the notion of generator and its dual in Auslander-Buchweitz approximation theory, we present the concept of finite balanced system as a tool to induce balanced pairs for Hom bifunctors with domain determined by classes of objects with finite left and right resolution dimension relative to these pairs.

-This approach to balance will cover several well known ambients where right derived functors of Hom are obtained relative to certain classes of objects in an abelian category, such as Gorenstein projective and injective modules and chain complexes, Gorenstein modules relative to Auslander and Bass classes, among others.
+This approach to balance of Hom will cover several well known ambients where its right derived functors are obtained relative to certain classes of objects in abelian categories, such as Gorenstein projective and injective modules and chain complexes, Gorenstein modules relative to Auslander and Bass classes, among others.

 {\rightline { V. Becerril, O. Mendoza and M. A. P\'{e}rez}} {\leftline{ Balanced systems for Hom}}